findopendata/findopendata/README.md

 We also use two external storage systems for persistence:

-1. A PostgreSQL database for storing dataset registry, metadata and the search index.
+1. A PostgreSQL database for storing dataset registry, metadata, and sketches for content-based search.
 2. A Google Cloud Storage Bucket for storing dataset files.

 ![System Overview](system_overview.png)